-One of Adele’s biggest singles ever and does a great job at showcasing her extremely powerful voice and world-class level of vocal control.
-Described by Adele as a ‘dark blues-y gospel disco tune’, it was unanimously praised by critics for Adele’s stellar vocal performance.
-The single topped charts the world over and is to date one of the world’s best selling singles of all time.
+One of Adele’s biggest singles ever, which does a great job of showcasing her extremely powerful voice and world-class vocal control.
+Described by Adele as a ‘dark bluesy gospel disco tune,’ it was unanimously praised by critics for Adele’s stellar vocal performance.
+The single topped charts the world over and is to date one of the world’s best-selling singles of all time.

 Royals by Lorde

 Click Here for tab for Royals by Lorde

 A very unique and stylized pop song that combines fantastic vocal harmonies and counter melodies to create a catchy and engaging song.
 This is the debut single from the Kiwi artist and was released as part of her 2013 EP The Love Club.
 The song was a huge commercial success, selling over 10 million copies worldwide and making it (another) one of the best-selling singles of all time.

 The instrumentation of the song is largely driven by the percussion and bass synth parts.
 So when we approach playing this on the guitar, we try to accommodate both of these parts by outlining the vocal melodies and bass parts with the notes we play, while also emulating the drums by hitting the guitar strings.

 Click Here for tab for You Belong With Me by Taylor Swift

 We’re heading back to the earlier days of Taylor Swift with this quintessential modern country-pop track that gives off a fun and carefree feel.
 Taylor was inspired to write this song after she overheard a male friend of hers having an argument with his girlfriend over the phone.
 The song received criticism for its ‘safe’ and slightly by-the-numbers delivery, but there’s no denying it’s a well-written and catchy song that’s a lot of fun to jam to.